garberus/string-formatter/README.md

 `format("Everything's {0}, Cap'n.
 Not to fret.", 'shiny');`

-// "Everything's shiny Cap'n.
+// "Everything's shiny, Cap'n.
 Not to fret."

 `format("The hero of {1}, the man they call {0}.", ['Jayne', 'Canton']);`